Conifer root and butt rot (Heterobasidion annosum)

-Fungus grows down through root stumps
+It grows down through the root stumps.

-Prophylactic stump treatment prevents infection of standing crops
+Prophylactic stump treatment prevents infection of standing crops.

-Fresh stump surfaces are sprayed with chemical or biological agents
+Fresh stump surfaces are sprayed with chemical or biological agents.

 Stump treatment prevents H. annosum infection, and it accounts for 90% of all plant protection product use in British forestry.
-Forest Research are conducting field trials of two non-chemical treatments, PG Suspension, which is currently only registered for use on pine species, and Rotstop, which is registered in Scandinavia for use on Norway spruce and pine.
+Forest Research has been conducting field trials of two non-chemical treatments, PG Suspension, which is currently only registered for use on pine species, and Rotstop, which is registered in Scandinavia for use on Norway spruce and pine.